 Montreal in Canada is a fabulous destination for travelers wanting to explore a unique culture within North America.
 Less than 400 miles north of New York City, the Quebecois island city is notable for its stylish architecture, funky street art and friendly populace.

 Leonard Cohen’s home city oozes with culture at intimate music clubs as well as at world-class museums like the Musée des Beaux-Arts de Montreal and Musée d’Art Contemporain de Montreal.
 However, in our opinion, the best reason to visit Montreal is to eat the food.

 Montreal’s vibrant culinary scene surprises and delights us every time we visit.
 Not only do local restaurants serve poutine on a 24/7 base, but they also serve cuisine inspired by the cuisine in countries like Portugal, Italy and France.

 From open-air markets selling all forms of maple syrup to upscale restaurants pushing the culinary envelope, the Montreal food scene is both comfortably familiar and exuberantly alive.
 Accordingly, the choices can be overwhelming.

-The good news is that it’s easy to eat well in Montreal.
+The good news is that it’s easy to eat well in this global food city.
 We recommend that you start your culinary exploration with the following Montreal food favorites: